Crews at Baltimore bridge collapse continue meticulous work of removing twisted steel and concrete

 The workers weren’t parishioners at Sacred Heart of Jesus, whose pews were packed Sunday for mass.
 But its pastor, Walker, reached out to the families because as he said the Latino community in Baltimore is large in number but closely connected.

-He said they were good men working not just for their families in the U.S., but also for relatives in the countries they came from.
+He said in an interview before mass that they were good men working not just for their families in the U.S. but also for relatives in their countries.

 Walker hopes their stories encourage people to embrace migrant workers who want to improve their lives and grow their communities.